 A pulse oximeter is a convenient portable device to measure the oxygen level in your blood and pulse rate.
-You may find this popularly used in hospitals and clinics for people suffering from respiratory diseases such as asthma, lungs disorders, heart diseases etc. It can be a helpful device for pilots, mountain climbers, athletes or anyone wanting to monitor blood oxygen and heart rate.
-Read on to learn more about mechanism, uses and benefits of a pulse oximeter…
+You may find this popularly used in hospitals and clinics for people suffering from respiratory diseases such as asthma, lungs disorders, heart diseases etc. Recently, interest in this cool device has gone up dramatically across the world due to novel corona virus !
+Many patients with severe cases of Covid-19 experience low levels of oxygen in the blood, which can be detected with a finger pulse oximeter.
+It is a very helpful device for pilots, mountain climbers, athletes as well who want to monitor blood oxygen and heart rate.
+Read on to learn more about mechanism, uses and benefits of a pulse oximeter .

 Pulse Oximeter Definition